I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you

 If Carnage had been a debut film by an inexperienced director, I might have said, "This guy has potential, but there's a lot of room for improvement."
-However, Carnage was made by someone who had been directing low budget films for nearly two freakln' decades, and the knowledge that it was actually released as a commercial prospect absolutely boggles my mind.
+However, Carnage was made by someone who had been directing low-budget films for nearly two freakin' decades, and the knowledge that it was actually released as a commercial prospect absolutely boggles my mind.
 Carnage has held the title of "Worst Movie I Have Ever Seen in My Life" for a number of years now, and I sincerely doubt I'll ever come across a film that will dethrone it.
 Yes, it's THAT bad.

 As the self-proclaimed Dollar DVD Guy Of this website, I hereby warn you all to avoid Carnage -- and anything else with Milligan's name on it -- like you would avoid a live hand grenade.
 If Andy Milligan were not already long dead by the time I saw this turkey, I swear I would've looked him up in person and demanded my dollar back!

 © 2017 Keith Abt